PhilipHousdens/PHousden/README.md

-- 👋 Hi, I’m @PHousden
+- 👋 Hi, I’m Philip Housden
 - 👀 I’m interested in Android application development
 - 🌱 I’m currently learning Android development, sqlLite, UI design, API.
 - 💞️ I’m looking to collaborate on Interesting people and project that want to help me learn more.